 Regardless, Ford lived a relatively long, healthy life from 1913-2006, ultimately dying at age 93 of cerebrovascular disease.

 Having been born in 1924, Jimmy Carter currently stands as the oldest living ex-president.

-He was elected to office in 1977 at the age of 53 along with vice president Walter Mondale.
+He was elected to office in 1977 at 53, along with vice president Walter Mondale.
 Though the pair would only serve one term in the White House, Carter has remained active in politics since leaving the presidency in 1981.

-The two served two terms together, during which time Reagan demonstrated his interest in economic growth.
+The two served two terms together, during which Reagan demonstrated his interest in economic growth.

 Reagan lived from 1911-2004, dying of pneumonia at 93 years old.

 George H.W.
-Bush, Reagan’s long-time vice president, was officially elected to the presidency in 1989 at the age of 65.
+Bush, Reagan’s long-time vice president, was officially elected to the presidency in 1989 at age 65.